hefsoftware/hf_qcorral/README.md

-# hf_qcorral
-Clone of corral coroutine library with extensions for usage with Qt
+This project is a clone of corral (https://github.com/hudson-trading/corral) and extends it with classes that allow using coroutines with a Qt application